 4-Day Nusa Penida Itinerary – Bali’s Blue Paradise Island

-Bali day trippers to Nusa Penida island generally visit only the top Instagram hotspots like Kelingking Beach and Diamond Beach, but there are so many other amazing things to see here.
+Bali day trippers to the blue paradise island of Nusa Penida usually only visit the top Instagram hotspots like Kelingking Beach and Diamond Beach, but there are so many other amazing things to add to your itinerary.

 From hidden beaches, to massive cliffs, sea caves and coral gardens, this island off the coast of Bali has every kind of exotic scenery imaginable.